snowplow-archive/infobright-ruby-loader/README.md

 ## Installation

-IRL is published as a Ruby gem on [Rubygems.org] [irl-rubygems], and so is very easy to install:
+IRL is published as a Ruby gem on [RubyGems.org] [irl-rubygems], so it's very easy to install:

 ### For command-line use

-You can install IRL like so:
+Install IRL like so:

     $ gem install infobright-loader